|

 during feeding by petting, brushing, massaging, and

-is eating, drop tasty treats such as a piece of
+is eating to drop in a tasty treat such as a piece of

 How to respond to food and toy